 A major consideration was architectural interface to minimise structural costs.
 For example, in the initial stages the permanent structure served as propping avoiding the need for temporary propping.
 Attention was given to the demolition process to avoid temporary propping of floors bearing onto walls due for removal.

-Image number 0 for Projects - Qualified structural engineers, Structural Engineering firm, Residential & Apartment block structural engineers, Commercial Structural Engineers, Concrete structure engineers, Chartered and structural engineers, Residential Engineers, Structural engineering surrey, Commercial Engineers, RWP structural engineers, School design structural engineers, RWP
+Image number 0 for Projects - Residential Engineers, Residential & Apartment block structural engineers, Structural engineering surrey, Qualified structural engineers, Chartered and structural engineers, Structural engineering Dorking, Commercial Engineers, RWP, Structural Engineers, Structural Engineering firm, Concrete structure engineers, School design structural engineers